Natural childbirth: Alternatives to intervention

 Instead of medical interventions, a variety of non-invasive methods are employed during natural childbirth to ease the mother's pain.
 Many of these techniques stress the importance of "a mind-body connection," which the medical model of birth does not.
 These techniques include hydrotherapy, massage, relaxation therapy, hypnosis, breathing exercises, acupressure for labor, transcutaneous electrical nerve stimulation (TENS), vocalization, visualization, mindfulness and water birth.
 Other approaches include movement, walking, and different positions (for example, using a birthing ball), hot and cold therapy (for example, using hot compresses and/or cold packs), and receiving one-on-one labor support like that provided by a midwife or doula.

-However, natural childbirth proponents maintain that pain is a natural and necessary part of the labor process, and should not automatically be regarded as entirely negative.
+Natural childbirth proponents maintain that pain is a natural and necessary part of the labor process, and should not automatically be regarded as entirely negative.
 In contrast to the pain of injury and disease, they believe that the pain of childbirth is a sign that the female body is functioning as it is meant to.

 Birth positions favored in natural childbirth—including squatting, hands and knees, or suspension in water—contrast with the supine lithotomy position (woman in hospital bed on her back with legs in stirrups).
 Supine positions, on average, when compared to upright positions, have been shown in a Cochrane review to be associated with a 6.16 minute longer duration of the second stage of labor and an increased incidence of some labor complications but a decreased incidence of other complications.
 Methods to reduce tearing during natural childbirth (instead of an episiotomy) include managing the perineum with counter-pressure, hot compresses, and pushing the baby out slowly.

 Preparation

 Some women take birth education classes to prepare for a natural childbirth.
 Several books are also available with information to help women prepare.
 A midwife or doula may include preparation for a natural birth as part of the prenatal care services.
 However, a study published in 2009 suggests that preparation alone is not enough to ensure an intervention-free outcome.
 Women who choose to do home births appear to take more measures in preparation for their birth compared to women who choose to do hospital births.
 According to a study of 19 women looking at home and hospital births in Australia, the women who participated in home births had more preparation and expectations compared to those who had hospital births.
 A mother in this study who had a home birth went to two different antenatal classes, read Spiritual Midwifery (Gaskin, 2002) three times, and knew about home birth and its qualities very well.
 In contrast, another mother in the study who had a hospital birth did not know what a contraction was.
 Many of the mothers who had home births reported taking pain management classes, and yoga classes to go into the birth having a positive mindset.
 They also participated in more antenatal classes than women who went through hospital births.
 This implies a higher sense of responsibility and control for women who go through with home births.